w3ps/CBL2IP90/README.md

 ## Running the game:
 ### Option 1.
 Run the .jar file (no external files needed):
-In this directory (*/CBL2IP90), run the following in any terminal:
+Open any terminal in this directory (*/CBL2IP90) and run the following:
 ```
 java -jar target/GravityShift.jar
 ```